Ambica372/8th-sem_objective-2_new/README.md

 ---
 ## 🧠 Feature Processing and Optimization

-To improve model performance and reduce noise:
+## 🧠 Feature Processing and Optimization

+Feature selection was based on **Objective 1 analysis**, where the most relevant and informative features were identified.

 - EEG features were reduced using **PCA (Principal Component Analysis)**
-  → Retained ~95% variance while reducing dimensionality
+  → Retained ~95% variance while selecting the most important components

-- Eye-tracking features were **cleaned**
+- Eye-tracking features were **cleaned and refined**
   → Removed redundant and duplicate columns

 - Final feature representation:
   - EEG (PCA-reduced) + Eye (cleaned)
   - Total = **58 optimized features**

-👉 This ensures that only the most informative and stable features are used for training, improving accuracy and generalization.
+👉 These features were not chosen randomly — they are the **best-performing features identified from Objective 1**, ensuring improved stability and accuracy in Objective 2.
 ___
 ## 🚀 Final Result (Key Outcome)